-The most significant aid projects have been carried out in Kosovo and the former Yugoslav Republic of Macedonia, India, in Southeast Asia after the Tsunami and in Afghanistan and more recently in Pakistan, Mexico, Congo, South Sudan, Myanmar, Sri Lanka, Georgia and Haiti.
+The most significant aid projects have been carried out in Kosovo and the former Yugoslav Republic of Macedonia, India, in Southeast Asia after the Tsunami and in Afghanistan and more recently in Pakistan, Mexico, Congo, South Sudan, Myanmar, Sri Lanka, Georgia, Haiti, Syria, Ukraine.

 10) How does one become a member of the Order?

 One can become a member of the Order of Malta only by invitation.
 Only persons of undoubted Christian morality and practice, who have acquired merit with regard to the Sovereign Order, its institutions and its works are eligible for admission.
 The relevant Grand Priory or National Association is responsible for proposals of admission.

 Volunteers are most welcome.
 You should ask the National Association of your country.
 Please see also the section ‘The Order in the World’ on the international website (www.orderofmalta.int) for a list of Order organisations in the various countries.